Where to seek assistance

 Academic advisors: Each faculty has dedicated Academic Development Advisors (ADAs).
 They help you make the most of your university experience and assist with any issues you may face during your studies.
 To find out who the Academic Development Advisor is for your faculty visit Talk to an academic development advisor, where you can find more information or book an appointment.

-Peer assistance: There are Student Peer Assistants (SPAs) who are trained students who can provide one on one support in your specific units of study.
-For students of the Hawthorn campus they can be found in ATC205 or you can contact a SPA via Skype.
+Peer assistance: Each faculty offers a range of Study Groups.
+You can also talk to Student Learning Assistants (SLAs) who are trained students who can provide one on one support in your specific units of study.